thomasdeppisch/eMagLS/README.md

 The file `testEMagLS.m` contains an example on how to obtain the filters and apply them to an SMA recording.
 It also provides the opportunity to listen and compare the different renderers.

-Make sure to clone the repository including submodules `git clone --recurse-submodules` or add the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) manually to the `dependencies/` folder.
+Make sure to clone the repository including submodules `git clone --recurse-submodules` or add the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and the [Ambisonic Encoding Toolbox](https://github.com/AppliedAcousticsChalmers/ambisonic-encoding) manually to the `dependencies/` folder.

 ## Related Work
-This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform), the [Array Response Simulator](https://github.com/polarch/Array-Response-Simulator.git) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
+This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform), the [Array Response Simulator](https://github.com/polarch/Array-Response-Simulator.git), the [Ambisonic Encoding Toolbox](https://github.com/AppliedAcousticsChalmers/ambisonic-encoding) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.

 ## Changelog
+- Add `ambisonic-encoding` as git submodule (required for `get_sound_field_sh_coeffs_from_ema_t()` in `getEMagLsFiltersEMAinSH.m`)
 - Update header documentation of all functions
 - Remove outdated functions that were used only in preliminary implementations of EMA rendering filters
 - Update `applyRadialFilter.m` to perform causalization and fading analogous to other filtering functions